CBD and Perimenopause Depression

 E2 is estradiol, our most prevalent and powerful flavor of estrogen.

-We brought this study up specifically (out of dozens) since bogus reports with old information still points to estrogen supplementation as a risk for stroke (ischema), heart issues (atheroschloerosis).
+We brought this study up specifically (out of dozens) since bogus reports with old information still point to estrogen supplementation as a risk for stroke (ischemic), heart issues (atherosclerosis).

 That was from horse derived or synthetic estrogens!

 Goodness, catch up with the research (and go bioidentical of course).

 My 3rd doctor (that story is here) warned me (both hands gripping my arms in the hallway), "You're going to have a stroke" from hormone supplementation.

 This was the same doctor who prescribed Lexapro (SSRI) which almost broke me and synthetic birth control for estrogen and progesterone.